 Morocco!
 A beautiful Mediterranean country located in Northern Africa bordering the North Atlantic Ocean and the Mediterranean Sea.
 How fascinating it is to visit a country with an African and European flare.
 Morocco was ruled by the French and Spanish colonials and mainly Arabs and Berbers.
 Some areas are composed of refugees from Spain and Portugal.

-With its incredible diversity in landscape and ethnicity, you will be sure to be enriched with beautiful historical features and beautiful vistas, Morocco is a rewarding experience to its traveler.
+With its incredible diversity in landscape and ethnicity, you will be sure to be enriched with beautiful historical features and beautiful vistas, Morocco is a rewarding experience for its traveler.
 I picked out a few of the amazing cities in Morocco that you can visit.
-But before you go here are some few tips and pointers.
+But before you go here are some tips and pointers.

 - If you’re traveling from a particular country, you might want to check to see if you require a visa.

 - Peak Travel is between July and September

 - The language spoken is Arabic and Berber mostly

 - Beware of hustlers and con artist